WBEB: History

+Ratings

+Prior to 2018, WBEB was co-founded and owned by broadcaster Jerry Lee, and was recognized as one of the last independently owned and operated major market FM stations remaining in the United States.
+WBEB has been a top-ranking station in the Philadelphia Nielsen Audio ratings since the early 1990s; this dominance has been further demonstrated during the holiday season, where WBEB has historically seen the largest ratings gains among U.S. radio stations that switch to Christmas music.
+Even after Christmas Day, B101 continues to play the holiday format until New Year’s Eve as part of their “Christmas Bonus” contest.

 Signal note

 WBEB is short-spaced to three other Class B stations:

-WCBS-FM/New York (a sister station) and WWDC/Washington, D.C. also operate on 101.1 MHz.
+WCBS-FM in New York City (a sister station) and WWDC in Washington, D.C. also operate on 101.1 MHz.
 The distance between WBEB's transmitter and WCBS-FM's transmitter is 82 miles, while the distance between WBEB's transmitter and WWDC's transmitter is 121 miles, as determined by FCC rules.
 The minimum distance between two Class B stations operating on the same channel according to current FCC rules is 150 miles.

-In addition, WBEB is short-spaced to WROZ/Lancaster, Pennsylvania, as they operate on first adjacent channels (101.1 and 101.3) and the distance between the stations' transmitters is 73 miles as determined by FCC rules.
+In addition, WBEB is short-spaced to WROZ in Lancaster, Pennsylvania, as they operate on first adjacent channels (101.1 and 101.3) and the distance between the stations' transmitters is 73 miles as determined by FCC rules.
 The minimum distance between two Class B stations operating on first adjacent channels according to current FCC rules is 105 miles.